-Pupil Behaviour
+Pupil Behaviour at Chadsgrove School

 Children at Chadsgrove are expected to behave reasonably at all times.
 Standards of acceptable behaviour arise from example, guidance, common sense, awareness of the needs of others, respect, co-operation, honesty and trust.
 The wide age range of ability and maturity of pupils at Chadsgrove needs to be taken into account when considering expectations and discipline.
-It is also important to investigate possible contributory factors to misbehaviour e.g. changed home circumstances, medication, specific disability etc.

-Democratically drawn up 'Class Rules' establish peer group standards and respect.
+It is also important to investigate possible contributory factors to misbehaviour e.g. changed home circumstances, medication, specific disability etc. Democratically drawn up 'Class Rules' establish peer group standards and respect.

 Although it is reasonable for pupils' behaviour to be more relaxed at lunch times, antisocial behaviour will not be tolerated.
 This is also true for travel on the daily school transport.
-Lunch time superintendents and minibus passenger assistants and drivers can expect full support from the Headteacher and other school staff.
-It is important that behaviour modification is implemented promptly, preferably when behaviours are initially manifested, where appropriate.
+Lunchtime superintendents and minibus passenger assistants and drivers can expect full support from the Headteacher and other school staff.
+It is important that inappropriate behaviour is responded to promptly, preferably when behaviours are initially manifested.

-In general, when a pupil's behaviour falls short of acceptable standards, the class teacher or member of staff directly involved at the time will intervene to rectify and appropriately admonish the perpetrator with clear explanations and instructions.
+In general, when a pupil's behaviour falls short of acceptable standards, the class teacher or member of staff directly involved at the time will intervene with clear explanations and instructions.
 If sanctions seem fair to the pupil they will respond more positively, e.g. completion of work during break if misbehaviour in class causes delay.